 Subrecipients are required to submit MBE/WBE utilization reports annually.
 Reports will be in the following format and will include all qualifying purchases.
 Reporting periods are from October 1 to September 30 annually.
 Reports are due to DOH 15 calendar days after the end of each reporting period.
-Please send to Kristy Warner (kristy.warner@doh.wa.gov and your DOH Contract Manager).

-1. Procur (check box ement Made E ) Зу: 2.
-Busines Enterprise box) 3. \$ Value of Procurement: 4.
-Date of Purchase MM/DD/YY 5.
+1. Procur (check box ement Made E) Зу: 2.
+Busines Enterprise box) 0.000 3. \$ Value of Procurement: 4.
+Date of Purchase 5.
 Type of Product or 6.
-Name/Address/Phone MBE/WBE Contractor or Vendor Recipient Subrecipient Prime Minority Women WIWI/DD/11 Services (Enter Code)
+Name/Address/Phone MBE/WBE Contractor or Vendor Recipient Subrecipient Prime Minority Women MM/DD/YY Services (Enter Code)